 Care coordination is an integral part of providing effective healthcare, especially for high-risk populations and those with chronic illnesses.

-According to AHRQ, “The main goal of care coordination is to meet patients' needs and preferences in the delivery of high-quality, high-value health care.
+“The main goal of care coordination is to meet patients' needs and preferences in the delivery of high-quality, high-value health care.
 This means that the patient's needs and preferences are known and communicated at the right time to the right people, and that this information is used to guide the delivery of safe, appropriate, and effective care.”

 Why Care Coordination Is Important